amosdudley/weblog/_posts/2017-09-06-Stochastic Part Packing.md

 - If your simulation speed is too slow, test out different decimation settings for your proxy objects.

-- If you are working with a large number of objects and want to adjust packing settings for all parts at once, simply join all your proxy objects before changing settings, and *“separate by loose objects”* afterwards.
+- If you are working with a large number of objects and want to adjust packing settings for all parts at once, simply join all your proxy objects before changing settings, and *Separate by Loose Objects* afterwards.

-- If objects are clipping through during compression, slow down motion of the press by moving its last keyframe to the right on the timeline.
-You can also increase simulation Steps per Second and Solver Iterations in Rigid Body Settings.
+- If objects are clipping through the boundary during compression, slow down the motion of the press by moving its last keyframe to the right on the timeline.
+You can also increase simulation *Steps per Second* and *Solver Iterations* in Rigid Body Settings.

 ## Conclusion: